nananapo/DrawImage/README.md

 // Lower right of (Vector2Int)position is (0,0)
 void OnDrag(Vector2Int position)
 {
     // Note that position is screen coordinate
-    // if you want position on image,you can use ScreenToImagePosition method to convert position Debug.Log("(((('ω'))))");
+    // if you want position on image,you can use DrawImage.ScreenToImagePosition method to convert position Debug.Log("(((('ω'))))");
 }
 ```